Happiness and Practical Wisdom

 Aristotle thinks that a defining feature of animals is the capacity for perception and that along with this capacity there is a capacity for desire and for pleasure and pain.
 Animals must behave in certain ways in certain circumstances if they are to survive.
-Perception is the way they become aware of their particular circumstances, and desire moves them to engage in appropriate behavior in these circumstances.
+Perception is how they become aware of their circumstances, and desire is what moves them to engage in appropriate behavior in these circumstances.
 All animals engage in such behavior, but this behavior is the not the result of what Aristotle understands as reason.